Focused79/project4_bad_mother_clusters/README.md

 3. What is the optimal strategy for using classification models to identify failure points?

+# Electricity Cost Analysis

+According to the United States Energy Information Administration, the average U.S. home purchases 899 kWh of energy per month.

+The United States Geological Survey states that a wind turbine with a 42% capacity factor (the average among recently built wind turbines since 2021), generates over 843,000 kWh of electricity per month.

+This means that one wind turbine that came online in 2020 generates enough electricity to power 937 US homes a month.

+$\text{Number of homes powered per month} = \frac{{843,000kWh}}{{899 kWh/home}}=937.71 \text{ homes}$

+it takes this wind turbine 46.8 minutes to power 1 US home.

+$\text{Time to power one home for one month} = \frac{{1 \text{ home}}}{{937.71 \text{ homes/month}}}=0.001066 \text{ months}$

+Currently, wind turbines experience around 23 hours of downtime per month, the equivalent of roughly 30 homes per month.
+With our predictive modeling in place to identify up to 75% of failures, this downtime could be cut to roughly six hours per month.
+Thats enough to power 22 homes per month **per wind turbine using our predictive maintenance model!**

 ## Visualizations: Bar Chart, Data Results Output, Neural Network